Dynamic Object Removal and Spatio-Temporal RGB-D Inpainting via Geometry-Aware Adversarial Learning: Experimental Evaluation

 \section{Experimental Evaluation}

 In this section, we first describe the data collection methodology in \secref{sec:dataset} and the training procedure that we employ in \secref{sec:training}.
-We then describe the evaluation metrics in \secref{sec:appendixMetrics} and present quantitative comparisons of our DynaFill model against state-of-the-art methods in \secref{sec:comparisonSOTA}, followed by detailed ablation studies to gain insight on the improvement in performance due to various architectural components in \secref{sec:ablation}.
+We then present quantitative comparisons of our DynaFill model against state-of-the-art methods in \secref{sec:comparisonSOTA}, followed by detailed ablation studies to gain insight on the improvement in performance due to various architectural components in \secref{sec:ablation}.
 Subsequently, we present visualizations of the learned gating mask in the recurrent gated feedback mechanism in \secref{sec:appendixGatingViz} and qualitative results in \secref{sec:qualitative}.
 Finally, we present a case study on employing our model as a preprocessor for retrieval-based visual localization in dynamic urban environments in \secref{sec:localization}.